gmetais/unusedjs/README.md

 ![screenshot](doc/screenshot.png)

-For somes pages, you will see multiple tables: one for each iFrame.
+On some pages, you will see multiple tables: one for each iFrame.

 ## Author